Final plea: Combat veteran's wife facing Friday deportation reaches out to Trump

 At this late juncture, only the president can move quickly enough to stop this deportation.

-Traditionally, spouses and family of U.S. military members have enjoyed a certain latitude from immigration authorities.
+A broken law Traditionally, spouses and family of U.S. military members have enjoyed a certain latitude from immigration authorities.
 People like Alejandra Juarez would be tagged, but left in place.

 There is even an immigration policy for members of the military and their families called “parole in place” that recognizes “the important sacrifices made by U.S. armed forces members, veterans, enlistees and their families,” according to the U.S. Citizenship and Immigration Services.